terylt/libs/coding_conventions.md

 ------

 For portability reasons, please use the standard C99 types instead of the native C types like `int` and `long`.
-C99 types types will be available in all the user level sysdig source files:
+C99 types types will be available in all the user level source files:

 Example: